-We deal with the process of separation on a daily basis and our lawyers understand this can be a most traumatic and uncertain time.
-And we understand the difference it makes when a client has been properly informed of likely outcomes throughout their family law matter.
+We deal with the process of separation on a daily basis and understand this can be a most traumatic and uncertain time.
+We understand the difference it makes when a client has been properly informed of likely outcomes throughout their family law matter.

 In addition to this, we provide pre-nuptial and de facto contracts for those who wish to put in place a formal agreement for the peace of mind of both parties.